Mochimochi07/Readme/readrepos/Readme2.md

 theres a lot to take in sinces theyre from dimension 1 to 3 (x,y,z). its good to hear that im in velocity,time and displacement. now i can see more of Newton's Laws.
+In terms of c++ framework.
+My head would explode because of Crow c++ that looks like flask. another month of making templates again. might as well need to find another or i'll just stick to Golang.